 Sudan was the last male northern white rhino alive.
 He died at the age of 45 years after bravely fighting the old-aged related sicknesses.
 He suffered degeneration of muscles that gave him extensive skin wounds.
 He was unable to stand during his last 24 hours and thus helped to rest by his vets.
 He has not been well for some time and different organizations have been working very hard to take good care of him.
 They did everything they could.

 Sudan was rescued in 1975 from Sudan by the Dvůr Králové Zoo located in the Czech Republic.
-He was only two years old and captivation was the only means available to safe him and his kind.
-His kind was facing serious threat of poaching which wiped away his kind.
-Rhino’s horn was in a high demand and poachers mercilessly killed them.
-The Zoo enabled him sire a daughter , Najin, and a grand-daughter, Fatu.
+He was only two years old and captivation was the only means available to save him and his kind.
+His kind was facing a serious threat of poaching which wiped away his kind.
+Rhino’s horn was in high demand and poachers mercilessly killed them.
+The Zoo enabled him to sire a daughter, Najin, and a grand-daughter, Fatu.
 These three were later moved to the Ol – Pejeta Conservancy in 2009.

 Najin is 27 years old while Fatu is 17 years old.
 Sadly none of them have managed to have a calf due to some short-comings.
-Najin is not able to get pregnant while Fatu can not be able to carry a pregnancy till birth.
-These challenges have led to fails of the many ways tried by the vets to ensure that this species does not disappear.
+Najin is not able to get pregnant while Fatu can not be able to carry pregnancy till birth.
+These challenges have led to failures in the many ways tried by the vets to ensure that this species does not disappear.
 This means that getting a pure northern white rhino is next to impossible.

 We have two species of rhinos. the white rhinos and the black rhinos.
 The unique difference between these species is the shape of their mouths.
-Whereby the white rhino have a wide mouth while the black rhino have a sharp one.
+Whereby the white rhino has a wide mouth while the black rhino has a sharp one.

 Interesting fact: Northern white rhinos are distinguished from their relatives by hairier ears, differing dental structures, and smaller body size.